Explicit Riemann-Roch spaces in the Hilbert class field: Free commutative actions

 So $\cL(E)$ can be seen as a free submodule of $\bA$ and $\itOmega (-Q+E)$ as a free submodule of $\hat\bA$.
-These two $\bK[G]$-modules are orthogonal to each other for the form introduced in Equation~(\ref{eq:bil}).
-Proposition \ref{prop:ds} implies that $\cL(E)$ has a supplementary submodule in $\bA$ that is isomorphic to the dual of $\itOmega (-Q+E)$ and is thus a free submodule.
-Similarly $\itOmega (-Q+E)$ has a free supplementary submodule in $\hat\bA$ that is isomorphic to the dual of $\cL(E)$.
+For dimension reasons and due to the residue theorem, these two $\bK[G]$-modules are orthogonal to each other for the form introduced in Equation~(\ref{eq:bil}).
+Proposition \ref{prop:ds} implies that $\cL(E)$ has a complementary submodule in $\bA$ that is isomorphic to the dual of $\itOmega (-Q+E)$ and is thus a free submodule.
+Similarly $\itOmega (-Q+E)$ has a free complementary submodule in $\hat\bA$ that is isomorphic to the dual of $\cL(E)$.

 In the special case when all the places $P_i$ have degree one, we have introduced a natural basis for $\bA$ before Proposition \ref{prop:freeres} and its dual basis $\hat\bA$ in Section \ref{sec:duaa}, using Taylor expansions at the places above the $P_i$.
-We choose $\bK[G]$-bases for $\cL (E)$ and $\itOmega (-Q+E)$.